European-XFEL/DAMNIT/docs/backend.md

 Variable functions can use up to 4 CPU cores and 25 GB of RAM by default.
 If more resources are needed, use `cluster=True` (described below) to access all of the cores & memory of an assigned cluster node.
-If required, you can also change the limits for non-cluster variables :
+If required, you can also change the limits for non-cluster variables:

 ```bash
 # Allow 8 CPU cores